krahets/hello-algo/en/docs/chapter_sorting/insertion_sort.md

 ## 11.4.1 &nbsp; Algorithm process

-The overall process of insertion sort is shown in the following figure.
+The overall process of insertion sort is shown in Figure 11-7.

 1. Initially, the first element of the array is sorted.
 2. The second element of the array is taken as `base`, and after inserting it into the correct position, **the first two elements of the array are sorted**.